 New York cannabis for therapeutic uses has much to be desired.

 It resembles New Jersey’s medical cannabis program under former Governor Chris Christie, whom Cuomo was always amicable.
-There are few dispensaries, those that are run by large corporations from elsewhere, and it is hard to become a patient and a doctor helping such patients.
+There are few dispensaries.
+Large corporations from elsewhere run those that do exist.
+It is hard to become a patient and a doctor helping such patients.